 Exhaustion Time Test with the Exhaustive Swimming Test.
-All the rats were subjected to swimming until exhaustion, during which a load of 7% of their body weight was attached to their tails.
-The point of exhaustion was indicated when they remained submerged (sank) below the water surface for 10 seconds.
-Exhaustion time (sank) was recorded for each rat.
+All the rats were subjected to swimming until exhaustion, during which a load of 7% of their body weight was attached to their

 Ethics of Using Experimental Animals in the Study.
-In this study, Wistar rats were used as experimental animals to replace humans due to ethical considerations.
+Due to ethical considerations, this study used Wistar rats as experimental animals to replace humans.
 New substances or tools could not be directly tested on humans initially, and it was essential to ensure their safety through animal testing beforehand.
-The treatments in this study subjected the experimental animals to various unpleasant experiences, such as inconvenience, discomfort, distress, pain, and in extreme cases, the possibility of death.
+The treatments in this study subjected the experimental animals to various unpleasant experiences, such as inconvenience, discomfort, distress, pain, and, in extreme cases, the possibility of death.

-Treatment principles of experimental animals were applied, in adherence to the fundamental ethical considerations governing health studies involving animals, commonly referred to as the 3R principles:
+Treatment principles of experimental animals were applied in adherence to the fundamental ethical considerations governing health studies involving animals, commonly referred to as the 3R principles:

-1. Replacement: Whenever possible, alternative methods, such as the use of cells, tissues, in vitro cultures, or invertebrate animals, should be applied to replace experimental animals.

-\rightarrow In this study, an in vivo model of increasing plasma MDA level induced by intermittent anaerobic swimming was required.
-Therefore, rats were necessary and alternative methods were not applicable.

-2. Reduction: Efforts were made to minimize the number of experimental animals used through the implementation of statistical methods, computer programs, biochemical techniques, and alternative models.

-\rightarrow In this study, the sample size was determined based on the minimum number allowed by statistical literature, namely 8 rats per group.
-An additional 10% was included to account for potential dropouts, making a total of 10.

-3. Refinement: Steps were taken to minimize or avoid "suffering" from pain or distress.

-\rightarrow In this study, the rats were adapted to the laboratory environment to reduce stress and ensure their comfort.
-They were provided with adequate food and water, kept in clean and spacious cages, and their living conditions were maintained with appropriate humidity levels.
-Furthermore, the rats were adapted to a swimming environment to reduce stress using warm and clean water.
-The load attached to their tails was tied with a wide and halfcentimeter rubber band to prevent injuries.
+- 1. Replacement: Whenever possible, alternative methods, such as using cells, tissues, in vitro cultures, or invertebrate animals, should be applied to replace experimental animals. - → In this study, an in vivo model of increasing plasma MDA level induced by intermittent anaerobic swimming was required.
+Therefore, rats were necessary, and alternative methods were not applicable. - 2.
+Reduction: Efforts were made to minimize the number of experimental animals used by implementing statistical methods, computer programs, biochemical techniques, and alternative models. - → In this study, the sample size was determined based on the minimum number allowed by statistical literature, namely 8 rats per Group.
+An additional 10% was included to account for potential dropouts, making 10. - 3.
+Refinement: Steps were taken to minimize or avoid "suffering" from pain or distress. - → In this study, the rats were adapted to the laboratory environment to reduce stress and ensure their comfort.
+They were provided with adequate food and water, kept in clean and spacious cages and their living conditions were maintained to appropriate humidity levels.
+Furthermore, the rats were adapted to a swimming environment using warm and clean water to reduce stress.
+The load attached to their tails was tied with a comprehensive, half-centimeter rubber band to prevent injuries.

 After swimming treatment, the rats were exposed to sunlight to prevent cold.
-During the blood sampling process, analgesics were used and the animals were gently wrapped in cloth to keep them calm.
+During the blood sampling process, analgesics were used, and the animals were gently wrapped in cloth to keep them calm.

 Data Analysis.
-Data analysis was performed using ANOVA, but when the variance results indicated significant differences, further analysis was conducted by applying Tukey's test with a confidence level of 95% ($p \le 0.05$).
+Data analysis was performed using ANOVA, but when the variance results indicated significant differences, further analysis was conducted by applying Tukey's test with a confidence level of 95% (p $\leq$ 0.05).
 The statistical software SPSS for Windows version 15.0 was employed to perform the analysis.